 By posting bid listing links on their Websites, we share with our Website Alliance members the revenues generated from clicks by users.
-For the quarter ended June 30, 2006, the total revenues generated from Website Alliance accounted for 75% of our total bid listing revenues.
-We consider our Website Alliance critical to the future growth of our revenues.
+For the quarter ended September 30, 2006, the total revenues generated from Website Alliance accounted for approximately 75% of our total bid listing revenues.
+We consider our Website Alliance critical to the future growth of our sponsored search revenues.
 If our Website Alliance members decide to use a competitor's or their own Internet search services, or if we fail to attract additional Websites to join our Website Alliance, our sponsored search revenues may decline.

 We rely on wireless services for a significant portion of our revenues.
-Wireless revenues decreased in prior periods and may decrease further in the future.
+Wireless revenues have decreased in prior periods and may decrease further in the future.

 We derive a significant portion of our revenues from wireless services.
-We derived our wireless revenues in prior periods from providing to mobile phone and Personal Handy-phone System (or PHS) users SMS, WAP, MMS, RBT and IVR, mainly consisting of news, weather forecast, chatting, entertainment information, ring tone, music, picture and logo downloads and various other mobile related products provided to mobile phone users.
-For the quarters ended June 30, 2006 and 2005, wireless revenues represented approximately 26% and 25%, respectively, of our total revenues.
+We have derived our wireless revenues in prior periods from providing SMS, WAP, MMS, RBT and IVR, mainly consisting of news, weather forecast, chatting, entertainment information, music, ring tones, pictures and logo downloads and various other mobile related products to mobile phone users and Personal Handy-phone System (or PHS) users.
+For the nine months ended September 30, 2006 and September 30, 2005, wireless revenues represented approximately 26% and 25%, respectively, of our total revenues.

 Wireless revenues decreased in certain prior periods.
 Wireless revenues may decrease in the future due to the possibilities that: